met1366/SPARTA-Adversarial-AI-Contest/dev_toolkit/startup_guide.md

 This toolkit includes:

-* Dev dataset which participants can use for development and testing of their attacks and defences
+* Dev dataset which participants can use for development and testing of their attacks and defences.
-* Sample adversarial attacks
+* Sample adversarial attacks.
-* Sample adversarial defences
+* Sample adversarial defences.
 * Tool to run attacks against defences and compute score.

 ## Installation